 STEP 1: Fill out your Registration Application and Medical Document

-1. The first form to complete is the Registration Application (PDF OR ONLINE FORM).
+1. The first form to complete is the ONLINE REGISTRATION FORM (click here for a PDF version of the registration form).
 This application acts as your agreement to work with Canna Farms Ltd. as your Licensed Producer (LP) for medical marijuana.
 Please complete the applicable form in full.
 Once complete, it may be submitted via email, fax or mail.
 Details regarding how to submit the completed document are located on Page 2 of the application.

 If you DO NOT have a permanent home address, or IF your Health Care Practitioner (HCP) has agreed to receive the medical marijuana on your behalf, please click here for your Registration Application.
 This applies to those applicants who live in a Group Home/Shelter/Institution/Hotel, etc.